On the linear convergence of additive Schwarz methods for the $p$-Laplacian: Convergence analysis

+\begin{remark} The estimate presented in \cref{Lem:stable} is not as sharp as the one in the norm-stable decomposition result given in \cref{Lem:2L}.
+Specifically, in \cref{Lem:stable}, the power of $H/\delta$ is $p$, while in \cref{Lem:2L}, it is $p-1$.
+The norm-stable decomposition achieves the sharp $(H/\delta)^{p-1}$-result by using a trace theorem-type argument introduced in~\cite{DW:1994}; see also~\cite[Lemma~3.10]{TW:2005}.
+Unfortunately, we were unable to make a similar argument in our quasi-norm analysis because the quasi-norm does not have a notion of trace.
+To obtain a sharp estimate, it will be necessary to define an appropriate trace for the quasi-norm, which is remained as a topic for future research. \end{remark}

-\subsection{Proof of \texorpdfstring{\cref{Thm:abstract}}{Theorem 2.5}}
+\subsection{Proof of \texorpdfstring{\cref{Thm:linear}}{Theorem 2.4}}

-The proof of \cref{Thm:abstract} presented here uses a similar argument to~\cite{Park:2020}.
-However, due to the nonlinearity of the distance-like function $\Phi$, we have to make a careful consideration on dealing with $\Phi$.
-In \cref{Lem:ASM}, we state the generalized additive Schwarz lemma~\cite[Lemma~4.5]{Park:2020} applied to \cref{Alg:ASM} in a form suitable for our purposes.
+The proof of \cref{Thm:linear} presented here uses a similar argument to~\cite{Park:2020}.
+However, due to the nonlinearity of the quasi-norm $\| \cdot \|_{(\nabla v)}$, we have to make a careful consideration on dealing with $\| \cdot \|_{(\nabla v)}$.
+In \cref{Lem:ASM}, we state the generalized additive Schwarz lemma~(see~\cite[Lemma~4.5]{Park:2020}) applied to \cref{Alg:ASM} in a form suitable for our purposes.

-\begin{lemma}[generalized additive Schwarz lemma] Let $\{ \un \}$ be the sequence generated by \cref{Alg:ASM}.
+\begin{lemma}[generalized additive Schwarz lemma] Let $\{ u^{(n)} \}$ be the sequence generated by \cref{Alg:ASM}.
 Then it satisfies

-where the functional $M_{\tau} \colon V \times V \rightarrow \Reals{}$ is given by
+where the functional $M_{\tau} \colon V \times V \rightarrow \mathbb{R}$ is given by